 - Include a Frictionless Calendar Link: If you include a scheduling link, be sure to frame it around a value-first, non-sales audit or peer discussion, completely removing the "hard sales trap" connotation.

-To maximize conversion of visiting cold prospects, limit your Featured section to no more than three items.
-Having too many links causes choice overload and dilutes your primary authority indicators:
+To convert visiting cold prospects, limit Featured to no more than three items.
+Too many links causes choice overload and weakens the main proof:

 - Item 1: A high-quality un-gated resource (PDF checklist or video teardown).